Antonio Rattín: Football career

 It was in the quarter-final match against the host team that Rattín was sent off by the German referee Rudolf Kreitlein for "violence of the tongue", despite the referee speaking no Spanish.
 Rattín was so incensed with the decision, believing the referee to be biased in favour of England, that he initially refused to leave.
 As a way to show his disgust, he sat on the red carpet which was exclusively for the Queen to walk on.
 He eventually had to be escorted from the field by two policemen and as a final sign of disgust he wrinkled a British pennant before he was escorted out.
 This incident, and others surrounding the same game, arguably started the long-lasting rivalry between both national teams - but, on the other hand, allowed for the institution of yellow and red cards into the football practice, a solution devised by FIFA after the spark that set off the incident.

 After a total of 357 matches and 28 goals with Boca Juniors, Rattín retired from professional football in 1970.
-He worked as coach of the youth teams of Boca Juniors, and coached the first division teams of Gimnasia y Esgrima de La Plata in 1977 and 1979, and Boca Juniors in 1980.
+He worked as coach of the youth teams of Boca Juniors, and coached the first division teams of Gimnasia La Plata in 1977 and 1979, and Boca Juniors in 1980.

-In 1978 Rattin was briefly employed by Sheffield United as a scout as part of the club's attempts to tap into the emerging South American market.
+In 1978, Rattin was briefly employed by Sheffield United as a scout as part of the club's attempts to tap into the emerging South American market.
 He was partly responsible for bringing Alejandro Sabella to Bramall Lane but no other players followed and the partnership was quietly ended shortly afterwards.